adamponddesign/Project-02/Readme.md

 * getDeparturesData
 * getArrivalsData

-Both contained an **axios** GET request which incorporated our key and chosen parameters, then set the data received back from the API on to **stat**.
+Both contained an **axios** GET request which incorporated our key and chosen parameters, then set the data received back from the API on to **state**.

 Here is an example from our code of mapping over the departures data in order to display the information for each individual train.